KKR to buy European credit manager Avoca

 Expanding into other alternative asset classes such as credit allows publicly listed companies to offer more products to their fund investors.
 It also helps smooth out and diversify earnings that are otherwise reliant on the lumpy returns of typically ten-year private equity funds for delivering dividends to public shareholders.

-(The story clarifies in 6th paragraph that Dónal Daly will become a KKR senior adviser)
+(The story has been filed again to clarify in the sixth paragraph that Dónal Daly will become a KKR senior adviser.)

 (Reporting by Greg Roumeliotis in New York; Editing by Jeffrey Benkoe)